 Berry College challenges students to embrace a firsthand education that combines strong academic programs with opportunities for spiritual and moral growth, community service, and participation in the world’s premier on-campus work experience program.
 This mission, expressed as ‘Head, Heart and Hands’ by college founder Martha Berry, remains just as relevant today as it was when the institution was founded in 1902.

 Martha Berry was an American educator and heir to Berrys and Company, a wholesale grocery and cotton brokerage business.
 Her early education was provided by a governess and private tutors at home, and then for one year she attended the Edgeworth School, a finishing school in Baltimore, Maryland.
 This was the only formal education she received.
 In the late 1890s, Martha constructed a small, whitewashed school on eighty-three acres of land given to her by her father, and began to teach Sunday school classes to local children.

 Martha also started the Berry Schools for economically poor children of the rural South who could not afford to go to other schools.
+Martha would educate the children for free if they would agree to work around campus.
 These schools of the early 1900s grew within three decades into Berry College.
 The college’s student work program is based upon the original idea the schools were founded on.
-Martha would educate local children for free if they would work around campus.
-To this day, the program continues to help offset the tuition cost.
+To this day, the program continues to help offset the tuition cost for Berry College students.